ibm-cloud-docs/ContinuousDelivery/pipeline_deployment_plan.md

 3. In the **Duration (minutes)** field, type the number of minutes that you expect the task to run until it is completed.
 The estimated duration is used to calculate expected deployment times.

 3. In the **Tags** list, attach a tag to the task.
 You can select multiple tags.
-To create a tag, type the tag name in list's text field.
+To create a tag, type the tag name in list's field.

 3. In the **Assigned groups and users** list, assign the task to a user or group.
 The assigned user runs the task during deployment.